Publisher newsletters earn a 22% open rate, according to market benchmarks.

 6. Vox Sentences

 Vox Sentences provides news but in a shorter or summarized way centering around politics and policy, business and pop culture, food, science, and everything else that matters.
-Vox Sentences is brought by Vox, an American news website owned by Vox Media.
+It is brought by Vox, an American news website owned by Vox Media.
 Vox newsletter subscribers spend an average of 110 seconds on the site, while Facebook users spend just 40 seconds.

 Even though this newsletter is high on text, the text’s relevancy makes it all worthwhile.
 Since it is impractical to write an entire blog post in the newsletter, it motivates people to click to learn more.